HeardLibrary/workshops/Github/github-flanuer.md

 * Source Control: the management of changes to documents, computer programs, large web sites, and other collections of information.
 Examples of source control tools:  Subversion, Perforce, Git...

-* Git: [http://git-scm.com/](http://git-scm.com/), is a version control system that tracks changes to files in a project over time.
+* [Git](http://git-scm.com/), is a version control system that tracks changes to files in a project over time.
 Git is a command line tool.

-* GitHub" [http://github.com](http://github.com), is a web-based Git repository hosting service with all of the revision control and source code management of Git plus some added features.
+* [GitHub](http://github.com), is a web-based Git repository hosting service with all of the revision control and source code management of Git plus some added features.
 GitHub provides a web-based graphical interface and desktop as well as mobile integration.
 See GitHub repositories in action at [https://github.com/HeardLibrary](https://github.com/HeardLibrary)

 ## The Basics of Markdown